ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/all_transcripts.md

  All right, thank you.
  Cheers.

+\newpage

-## Discussion 4, "Communicating Observers"
+# Discussion 4, "Communicating Observers"

 _Daniel:_
  All right.